smainar/little_shop_v2/README.md

         3. Login as a customer: *create your own user account*

 ## Ready to shop?
-The view with a list of all items for sale when you click on Shop:
+To visit our shop, click on the link below:

 https://little-shop-of-furniture.herokuapp.com/